DangerMcD/game-off-2012/README.md

 ## Clone Source

-This short prototype game involves controlling one or more "Users" to accomplish a "Task" by cloning themselves and pushing or pulling boxes.
+This short prototype strategy platformer game involves controlling one or more "Users" to accomplish a "Task" by cloning themselves and pushing or pulling boxes.
 The player uses these abilities to move each Task into the Completion Zone.
 Once all Tasks are completed, a Door will open and the player can progress.

 ## Basic Controls